Every storm runs, runs out of rain

 Teddy peered out at the crowd.
 Parents and siblings were shuffling around, looking for seats.
 Teddy spotted his grandmother and Harry sitting in the middle.
 He gave them a small wave before turning around.

 The graduation ceremony took place outside every year.
 It was always held in front of the lake.
-The teachers always spent hours the day before conjuring up a beautiful stage and decorating it with colors of each House.
+The teachers always spent hours the day before conjuring up a beautiful stage and decorating it with the colors of each House.

 The weather was warm and sunny, perfect for an outside ceremony.
 All the girls were wearing light summer dresses and the boys were hot and stuffy in their dress pants and shirts.
 Teddy tugged at his graduation gown uncomfortably.
 It really was hot outside.